 By 1997 the collection had outgrown its original housing, and by chance, the old stables (Building 76) became available.
-Volunteers renovated the building and moved displays into their new home in time for the official opening on 27 April, 1997 by the then Minister for Defence for SA, Mr Ian McLachlan, MHR.
+Volunteers renovated the building and moved displays into their new home in time for the official opening on 27 April, 1997 by the then Minister for Defence, the South Australian, Mr Ian McLachlan, MHR.
 The exhibits settled happily into their new housing and the Museum was opened to the public on Sunday afternoons between the hours of 12noon and 4.00pm.
 No admission fees applied.

-From conception until 1998 all work at the Museum had been carried out by a group of dedicated Volunteers under the direction of the Foundation Management Committee.
+From conception until 1998 all work at the Museum had been carried out by a group of dedicated volunteers under the direction of the Foundation Management Committee.
 1998, though, also saw the creation of The Australian Army History Unit which has become the umbrella Headquarters for the entire Army Museum Network.
 Military staff are now deployed and posted to all Army Museums around the nation and provide the controlling and coordinating instructions to ensure the Museums act in accordance with the Army’s wishes and standards of accountability, noting that most Army Museums are located on Commonwealth property.
 The first workshop for volunteers to map out future directions for the Museum resulted in the display from the Defence Services Museum being relocated back to Keswick Barracks.

-In 2003 the Army History Unit decided to disband the existing Volunteer structure, AMOSA Foundation and register it as a company limited.
+In 2003 the Army History Unit decided to disband the existing volunteer structure, the AMOSA Foundation, and register it as a company limited.
 The implementation of this new structure was agreed to during a Special General Meeting held on 17 March, 2003, however the Operating Agreement was not ratified by the Board of Directors until 2 June 2003.
 The inaugural AGM of the new Foundation was held on 24 November, 2003.
 During 2007 the Museum administration was able to move into Building 203, previously occupied by 9 Brigade.
 At the end of 2022 this Museum’s Headquarters again moved, this time to Building 112, towards the south-eastern corner of Keswick Barracks.